 The NZ Government PKIF Accreditation process is a specific case of the ICT Shared Capabilities Security Certification Process (ICT-SCSCP) and includes compliance requirements for NZ Government PKI specific policies and artefacts as described in this framework.

-New Zealand Government PKI Accreditation Requirements
+New Zealand Government PKI Approved Documentation Requirements

-NZ Government PKIF Accreditation provides participants in NZ Government PKI deployments with assurance as to the operational competence and protective security of the organisations responsible for the registration, generation, issuance, storage and management of private government digital keys and certificates.

 Ongoing compliance with NZ Government PKIF Policies, Criteria and Approved Documents is mandatory for Service Providers to achieve and maintain NZ Government PKIF Accreditation.
-The following table lists compliance obligations and to whom they apply.
+The NZ Government PKIF Approved Documents are listed in the following table, which indicates compliance obligations and to whom they apply.